-The Study Committee would be composed of nine members:

-- The Commissioner of Environmental Conservation or designee; - A representative of the Vermont League of Cities and Towns; - A representative of a municipality subject to the municipal separate storm sewer system (MS4) permit; - A representative of a municipality with a population under 2,500; - A representative of the Green Mountain Water Environment Association; - A commercial or industrial business owner subject to the three-acre stormwater permit or other stormwater requirements; - A representative of an environmental advocacy organization; - A representative of a regional planning commission; and - A representative of a municipality with a designated downtown area served by water and sewer infrastructure that is not subject to a MS4 permit.
+As recommended by the Senate Committee on Natural Resources and Energy, the Study Committee would be composed of eight members: the Commissioner of Environmental Conservation or designee; a representative of the Vermont League of Cities and Towns; a representative of a municipality subject to the municipal separate storm sewer system (MS4) permit; a representative of a municipality with a population under 2,500; a representative of the Green Mountain Water Environment Association; a commercial or industrial business owner subject to the three-acre stormwater permit or other stormwater requirements; a representative of an environmental advocacy organization; and a representative of a regional planning commission.
 The Study Committee would have the administrative, technical, and legal assistance of ANR.